functorz-tech/momen_doc/account-community/code-component.md

 ## Introduction

 Enhance your applications by adding custom-built React components.
-These components enable dynamic forms with live validation, data-driven charts, advanced animations, transitions, interactive maps, and data visualizations, expanding the range of interactive functionality.
+These components enable dynamic forms with live validation, data-driven charts, advanced animations, transitions, interactive maps, and other data visualizations, expanding the range of interactive functionality.
 See a data visualization showcase [here](https://dev.to/momen_hq/interop-between-code-and-no-code-using-code-components-to-add-echart-in-your-project-4ifp).

 ## Prerequisites